If you are interested in becoming an Outings Leader, please contact the Hawai’i Island Group Outings Chair Diane Ware at 808-967-8642

 Upcoming Outings

-Hawai’i Island Group Sierra Club: We are currently seeking new Outings Leaders.
+Hawai’i Island Group Sierra Club: We are seeking new Outings Leaders.
 We could especially use some west side leaders, and anyone wanting to lead outings for high school or college students.
 Leaders may choose the type of activity and location.
 You can weave a theme like photography or geocaching into the hike, or combine disciplines such as hiking and biking.
 Leader requirements are fairly basic and easy to meet.
 There is an online component (Outings 101), periodic trainings with the group, and First Aid/CPR certification paid for by the Group.
 New leaders assist with an experienced leader and then lead on their own.
 We ask that leaders commit to leading 3-4 outings per year.
 We encourage service like beach trash collection with Hawaii Wildlife Fund or climate/conservation projects such as native forest restoration.

 Please call Outings Chair Diane Ware at 808-967-8642 if interested.